Botox in the Age of Covid-19 | PaperCity Magazine

 Unfortunately (or fortunately), there’s no drugstore-sourced hack for getting Botox, or Dysport, or whatever your neurotoxin of choice is.
 Nor is there an at-home kit that could possibly do the trick.
 So unless you’re one of those crazy influencers getting lip injections in lockdown (a thing that actually happened), you had to simply wait it out for your next aesthetic treatment.

 With restaurants and salons now opening up in Texas, those waiting may not have too much longer.
 Though med spas haven’t been given a specific reopening date, many are already updating their practices in an effort to perform aesthetic procedures as safely as possible.
-To get a feel for what injectables and other aesthetic treatments might look like in an uncertain future, we spoke with the people behind one of Dallas’ top spas, Enlighten MD, about their plan for keeping things safe.
+To get a feel for what injectables and other aesthetic treatments (many of which can be done wearing masks) might look like in an uncertain future, we spoke with the people behind one of Dallas’ top spas, Enlighten MD, about their plan for keeping things safe.

 “I sent an email out two weeks ago stating that it’s not time to reopen.
 We got a tremendous amount of positive feedback that they appreciate us putting safety first,” Enlighten owner Kari Feinstein says.
 “We also have a great group of patients that trust us to do the right thing.”